apanasyu/UNCOVER_SPIE/README.md

 ## Wikipedia Dataset

-Download and extract the contents from Google Drive:
+Download and extract the contents from Google Drive for files All22KFiles...: https://drive.google.com/drive/u/0/folders/15DjcJ_u_GhOI2m9NzOU0kjopm3PGiptv

 The 22,046 articles are translated.
 Each Wikipedia article by default contains sections.
 Within each section, the content is divided into chunks; where each chunk is not to exceed 3000 characters.
 ![Picture5](https://github.com/apanasyu/UNCOVER_SPIE/assets/80060152/b153b258-74a9-4614-bda5-985b5f7867ac)